rcomplexxx/trstfns/privacy_policy.md

 -Koala bear fan built the Animox - feel the forest memory game as an Ad Supported game.

 -Animox only collects data needed for advertisement.
 Animox uses Unity ads SDK, which comply with Google Play Families Ads Program requirements.
-You can find the list of Google Play certified ad networks here: https://support.google.com/googleplay/android-developer/answer/9283445.
+You can read the list of Google Play certified ad networks here: https://support.google.com/googleplay/android-developer/answer/9283445.
 You can read Unity Privacy policy here: https://unity3d.com/legal/privacy-policy.

 -Animox does NOT collect any data other than data needed for advertisement.
 Animox is family friendly and completely safe to play for everyone.